10.5.2. Destructors

 2. Deallocates the memory - i.e., returns the memory to the heap (also called the free store)

 Java has an automatic garbage collector, making it easier than C++ to manage heap memory.
 But automatic garbage collection also places a greater burden1 on a running program than explicitly deleting a single, specific object when the program no longer needs it.
 So, in this respect, a correct C++ program will generally outperform an equivalent Java program.
-But the C++ approach also burdens programmers who must be careful to avoid memory leaks.
+But, the C++ approach also burdens programmers who must carefully avoid memory leaks.
 Destructors help programmers avoid memory leaks but can't prevent them.

 Memory Leaks

-Memory leaks are notoriously difficult to find.
-And the difficulty increases exponentially with the size of the program and the number of program files.
-So, the best programming practice is understanding what causes memory leaks and avoiding creating them.
+Memory leaks are notoriously difficult to find, and the difficulty increases rapidly with the size of the program and the number of program files.
+So, the best programming practice is understanding what causes memory leaks and avoiding them.
 The following figure illustrates two common programming errors creating memory leaks that destructors can't prevent.

 Overwriting An AddressLost Address